 - Continued Obligatory Assessment: - a) Experiments: Before the class sessions or the seminars, students have to participate in experiments using the Global Campus.
 Experiments consist in acting as a player in a game theoretic situation, and playing against the rest of the class. - b) Problem sets: Solving problem sets and practical cases for the classes and seminars.
 Attendance to the seminar is obligatory.
-Missing more then two seminars will automatically result in a failing grade.
+Missing more than two seminars will automatically result in a failing grade.
 Seminar exemptions can be granted only for medical reasons.

-- c) Paper presentation: Every student has to present (in groups of 3 or 4) a short overview paper of academic work involving an application of game theory or also a theoretical topic not covered in class (to be agreed and coordinated with the professor; concrete lists of examples will be given in class). - Final Obligatory Evaluation: final exam (passing grade in the final exam is required to pass the class)
+- c) Paper presentation: Every student has to present (in groups of 3 or at most 4) a short overview paper of academic work involving an application of game theory or also a theoretical topic not covered in class (to be agreed and coordinated with the professor; concrete lists of examples will be given in class).
+The presentations are during the last two weeks of classes. - Final Obligatory Evaluation: final exam (passing grade in the final exam is required to pass the class)